scikit-allel/skallel-tensor/README.md

 # skallel-tensor

-Array functions and classes for genetic variation data.
+Tensor functions and classes for genetic variation data.

 See [CONTRIBUTING.md](CONTRIBUTING.md) for information on how to contribute to this repo.